 To create the look of a button, a shape was first inserted (click on the Home tab, and in the Insert Group, click on Shapes and select a shape, a Rectangle in this case).

-To give the look of a button the edges were rounded, to do this: select the shape and in the Format pane under Line increase the Round edges value.
+To give the look of a button the edges were rounded.
+In order to do this firstly, select the shape and in the Format pane under Line.
+Increase the Round edges value.
 A custom colour was also used to match the button to our Excel Consulting logo, under Fill click the dropdown box for Fill color and then click Custom Color.
 You can then select a colour or enter a HEX colour code.

 Tip: Use MS Paint to get the RGB colour code, for instance rgb(35, 63, 143), then google the whole code to get the HEX colour code.

-To insert a hyperlink (this can be to any URL – a website or another Power BI report) select the text you would like to convert to a link and click on Insert link located on the text formatting toolbar.
+To insert a hyperlink (this can be to any URL – a website or another Power BI report).
+Select the text you would like to convert to a link.
+After that, click on Insert link.
+This located on the text formatting toolbar.

 3. Custom Visualisation (Chiclet slicer using images)

-For this report we imported a Chiclet Slicer – this displays an image and acts as a slicer, filtering our data on the page.
+For this report we imported a Chiclet Slicer.
+It displays an image and acts as a slicer, filtering our data on the page.
 Images for the Chiclet Slicer have to be in a URL format and therefore accessible to your audience.
 For our images we used ones straight from our public website!

 To use a custom visual, in the Visualisation pane click on the three dots (also known as the Ellipsis).
 Then you can either import from file (a custom visual you have already downloaded or created), import from marketplace (a new window will take you to the Microsoft store) or you can delete a custom visual you have previously loaded.